The Only 5 Things to Think About When You’re Mixing

 Group Your Elements

-Just like that can you transform your mix from a cluttered two-dimensional shouting match to a nicely separated 3D image.
+Just like that, you can transform your mix from a cluttered two-dimensional shouting match to a nicely separated 3D image.

 Reverb Holds Everything Together

-Just like compression tends to glue tracks together in the dynamics department, so does reverb in the space department.
+Like compression tends to glue tracks together in the dynamics department, so does reverb in the space department.

 So reverb is the answer, most of the time.
 But if you’re scared of using too much of it, you might want to resort to delay instead.